-I am going to share something with you.
-I live in a cabin!
-Yes it is true.
+I live in a cabin in the middle of the woods.
 My house is decorated with bears, barn wood and all things rustic.
 Why am I telling you this?
-Because sometimes I fall in love with color schemes that would NEVER work with my rustic style.
+Because sometimes I fall in love with color schemes that would never work with my rustic style.
 But that doesn’t stop me from loving them!
+I can’t decorate my house wiht aqua and blue but, I can make cute little old snowman cookies with aqua and blue scarfs.

 White outline and flood icing